YusukeAkamatsu0925/Semi-MVBGM/README.md

 - MVBGM.ipynb : code of MVBGM to reproduce TABLE I and Fig.8 of the manuscript (Jupyter Notebook)
 - MVBGM.py : code of MVBGM to reproduce TABLE I and Fig.8 of the manuscript (Python3.7)

-  Note that the above codes do not produce exactly the same results as TABLE I and Fig.8 since prior distributions are randomly initialized by a multivariate normal distribution.
+  Note that the above codes do not reproduce exactly the same results as TABLE I and Fig.8 since prior distributions are randomly initialized by a multivariate normal distribution.

 # Requirements
 - Jupyter Notebook